Optimal Decision Rules when Payoffs are Partially Identified: Optimality Theory for Parametric Models

-Comparing the asymptotic representation $\delta_\infty^*(Z;P_0)$ with (\ref{eq:toy.example.plug.asymptotic}), we see that the optimal decision recommends treatment more aggressively than the plug-in rule does asymptotically.
-This result agrees with our empirical application from Section~\ref{sec:treatment.empirical}, in which the optimal rule recommends treatment but the plug-in rule does not.
+Hence, asymptotic equivalence fails and the plug-in rule is sub-optimal: the Bayes rule recommends treatment more aggressively than the plug-in rule.
+This is reflected in the empirical application, where the optimal rule recommends treatment but the plug-in rule does not. $\square$